 - Share stories from their work and collectively derive principles for practice

-- Discuss case studies or scenarios elucidating issues relevant to the micro-credential area and key competencies
+- Discuss case studies or scenarios elucidating issues relevant to the practice area and associated key competencies

 - Share and discuss articles, videos, and other resources relevant to the competency area

-- Discuss requirements for the submission of micro-credential applications and a process for how CoP participants may best support one another to prepare their portfolios for submission
+- Discuss requirements for the submission of credential applications and a process for how CoP participants may best support one another to prepare their portfolios for submission

 - Workshop or peer review application materials in progress